SumiSastri/kodiri-kodflix/README.md

 }
 ```
 ### Refactoring challenges 10-12
-* Create your component by taking the original jsx structure
+* Create a separate FilmCatalog component
-* Refactor with props - rename the alt, src, jsx h5 tags
+* Refactor by passing the props where required

 ```
 import React from 'react';